ABOUT THE GGT

 • Instead of concentrating development in town centers, our communities are sprawling outward.

-• Currently, over 100,000 acres of forests and fields are being developed each year—an area the size of Winston-Salem and High Point combined.
+• Froom 1992 to 2007 over 100,000 acres of forests and fields are being developed each year—an area the size of Winston-Salem and High Point combined.
+Today that number has gone down to 62,000 acres of development conversion per year.

 • Our challenge is to work together and build communities that conserve declining habitats as we grow.